JuJussel/clini-ui-lib/docs/ButtonGroup.md

 - label: Text on Button
 - icon: Icon to add in front of the text
 - value: Value to be returned when clicked
+- index: index of item.
+Will be emited on change